RCJacH/RCJacH.github.io/content/post/design/color-cubehelix.md

 [Cubehelix in Matplotlib near the bottom of the page](https://matplotlib.org/gallery/color/colormap_reference.html?highlight=cubehelix)

 And some other python modules, WHICH I TRIED BUT their implementations are not for general usage (mostly for plotting colored graphs), and installing the huge matplotlib for a simple color generator isn't worth the trouble, and many of them are not using numpy to optimize performance.
 So I invested some time to up my Py-Fu and wrote a module to generate a list of colors with cubehelix algorithm.
-And more customization.
+With more customization options.

 ## MY TAKE ON CUBEHELIX

-As a music producer, and I guess I currently still count as one, I've been using [Python programming language](https://www.python.org/) to do many wonderful things.
+As a music producer (and I guess I currently still count as one), I've been using [Python programming language](https://www.python.org/) to do many wonderful things, for example:

 ```python
 import numpy as np